Umar Willis Umar Willis

 5. What do you charge for labor?

-Labor is about $50 to $60/hour per mover depending on how many men you need, with up to five movers available per job.
-A $75 to $125 truck fee applies when we provide a truck, size depending.
-We also offer flat-rate pricing for lond distance moves, single item deliveries, and other select jobs; call us to discuss the details.
+Labor is about $60/hour per mover depending on how many men you need, with up to five movers available per job.
+We also offer flat-rate pricing for larger moves, single item deliveries, and other hauling; call us to discuss the details.

 6. Can you move large or unusual items?